janethw/janethw/README.md

 - Cloud Fundamentals

 ## Collaborative Projects
-I worked collaboratively with fellow developers on the following projects:

 1. **Recipeasy**: This Flask web app was developed to encourage parents and children to make delicious dishes and learn about food.
 It has a recipe finder function and a quiz for children.
 It is written in OOP using the Flask framework and a MySQL database.
 It both calls on an external API and implements API endpoints for the MySQL database.
 Additionally, it incorporates logging and unit testing. [https://github.com/janethw/Recipeasy]